r-hub/blog/content/post/2020-03-20-winbuilder/index.md

 Regarding spell checks, note that there [might be false positives](https://www.mail-archive.com/r-package-devel@r-project.org/msg01061.html).

+## Can I use WinBuilder for my private package?

+WinBuilder is a tool for potential CRAN packages so don't use it for your private package, especially as the privacy and confidentiality of your uploaded files are not guaranteed.

 ## How to run WinBuilder checks continuously?

 WinBuilder is meant to be used as part of your CRAN submission preparation, not as a continuous integration system.